 Procedure Outline / Method(s) used to carry out this procedure Responsibility of Evidence generated by this procedure to ensure its effectiveness 1.
-Learner Code of General Conduct at CCT Introduction CCT recognises the right to dignity for every individual associated with the college, and it expects that each of them will be treated with consideration, courtesy and respect, without harassment, or physical or verbal abuse.
-Every member shall refrain from conduct liable to infringe the rights of others.
+Learner Code of General Conduct at CCT Introduction CCT recognises the right to dignity for every individual associated with the college, and it expects that each of them will treated with consideration, courtesy and respect, without harassment, or physical or verbal abuse.
+Every member sh refrain from conduct liable to infringe the rights of others.
 This Code does not reduce your legal rights.
-Its goal is to maintain a suitable academic environment for all in the College and to ensure that your rights as a student member will not be less than the rights of other members of the College community.
+Its goal is to mainta a suitable academic environment for all in the College and to ensure that your rights as a student member will not be let than the rights of other members of the College community.
 As a higher education institution CCT recognises the importance and significance of good learner conduct to ensure the environment is a safe, respectful one for all members of the College community.
-Registering as a learner in CCT, commits all learners to adhering to the following code of conduct.
-1.1 Learners will conduct themselves with a high standard of behaviour at all times throughout their engagements with CCT, its staff and fellow learners, and any interactions on behalf of the College.
-Learners Staff and Faculty 1.2 All learners are expected to conduct themselves legally, ethically and responsibly in and out of college and not to engage in any activity that may bring themselves, fellow learners and / or the College into disrepute. , 1.3 Communications with the College and members of its community, or on behalf of the College will at all times be non-confrontational, and utilise body language, terminology and tone that is appropriate and respectful.
-1.4 Learners are required to attend regularly and punctually and adhere to the reasonable and lawful instructions of CCT staff and faculty without causing disruption or undue difficulty to the requesting staff member.
-1.5 It is the learner's responsibility to notify the College at the earliest opportunity of any circumstances that may impact on their attendance or performance.
-Failure to do so may impact on their enrolment status in the College and, where applicable, their entitlement to a visa.
+Registering as a learner in CCT, command learners to adhering to the following code of conduct. hall ain ess he 1.1 Learners will always conduct themselves with a high standard of behaviour throughout their engagements with CC its staff and fellow learners, and any interactions on behalf of the College.
+T, Learners Staff and Faculty 1.2 All learners are expected to conduct themselves legally, ethically and responsibly in and out of college and not to engage in any activity that may bring themselves, fellow learners and / or the College into disrepute.
+Stan and recarty 1.3 Communications with the College and members of its community, or on behalf of the College will at all times be n confrontational, and utilise body language, terminology and tone that is appropriate and respectful. on- 1.4 Learners are required to attend regularly and punctually and adhere to the reasonable and lawful instructions of C staff and faculty without causing disruption or undue difficulty to the requesting staff member. ст 1.5 It is the learner's responsibility to notify the College at the earliest opportunity of any circumstances that may imp on their attendance or performance.
+Failure to do so may impact on their enrolment status in the College and, wh applicable, their entitlement to a visa.